tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-23-handle-screen-rotation-without-onconfigurationchanged.md

 comments: false
 category: Android
 tags: android screen-orientation
+excerpt: |
+  Learn how to handle screen rotation in Android without using `onConfigurationChanged`, by leveraging `OrientationEventListener` to create responsive views that adapt to orientation changes smoothly.
 excerpt_separator: <!--more-->
 sticky: false
 hidden: false
 draft: false
 ---

-Especially on camera view, we need to implement a view that can adapt to the screen’s orientation without having a splash of android native screen rotation handler.
-To do this, we just need to create an instance of [OrientationEventListener](http://developer.android.com/reference/android/view/OrientationEventListener.html) with an abstract method `onOrientationChanged`<!--more-->.
-The method takes a parameter for the degree of screen from _**0**_ to _**359**_ and _**-1**_ for screen flipping.
+Especially for camera views, we need to implement a view that can adapt to the screen’s orientation without relying on the native Android screen rotation handler.
+To achieve this, we create an instance of [OrientationEventListener](http://developer.android.com/reference/android/view/OrientationEventListener.html) with an abstract method `onOrientationChanged`.
+This method takes a parameter representing the screen's degree from _**0**_ to _**359**_, and _**-1**_ for screen flipping.

 Example: